 After completing one year of an online nursing degree program, students qualify to take the National Council Licensure Examination for Licensed Practical Nurses and obtain a licensed practical nurse diploma.
-After passing the exam and becoming a licensed LPN, continued education credits are necessary to maintain licensure.
-Because RNs have more career options and increased earning potential, most students pursue an associate or bachelor's degree in nursing.
+After passing the exam and becoming a licensed LPN, continuing education credits are necessary to maintain licensure.
+Since RNs have more career options and increased earning potential, most students pursue an associate or bachelor's degree in nursing.

 After earning a degree from a nursing school in Mississippi and completing required clinical hours, nursing candidates must pass the NCLEX-RN to obtain licensure and practice nursing.
 Mississippi is a Nurse Licensure Compact (NLC) state, which means nurses licensed in Mississippi may practice in any NLC state without obtaining an additional license.
-Aspiring advanced practical nurses should pursue a master's degree in a specialized area, such as nurse midwifery, general nursing, or nurse anesthesia.
-Master's degree holders qualify for national certification their concentration, which allows professionals to work in any state that accepts national licensure.
+Aspiring advanced practice nurses should pursue a master's degree in a specialized area, such as nurse midwifery, general nursing, or nurse anesthesia.
+Master's degree holders qualify for national certification in their concentration, which allows professionals to work in any state that accepts national licensure.

 Career Outlook for Nurses in Mississippi

 After obtaining an online nursing degree and passing the NCLEX-RN, registered nurses work in a variety of settings.
 In a physician's office, RNs work a traditional schedule, but hospital nurses work in a variety of capacities, including intensive care and surgical recovery.
 Nurses at nursing homes and in-home care services have more scheduling flexibility and autonomy.
 Travel nurses typically complete short-term assignments at global locations and often receive relocation funds.